Peter Mitchell (politician): Early life and education

+Career

+Mitchell joined a legal partnership with John Mercer Johnson in October 1847, with both practicing law in their respective locations.
+On October 7, 1849, Mitchell was called to the bar of New Brunswick.
+Mitchell's partnership with Johnson later ended in 1852, as Mitchell sought to pursue himself in the lumbering and shipbuilding business, later entering a shipbuilding partnership with John Haws, a relative of his wife, the following year.
+The two built a minimum of 12 vessels throughout their partnership, which lasted until 1861.

 Mitchell ran again in 1856 as an opponent of Prohibition, which had been proposed by the government.
 He carried a pistol for protection during the campaign and rum for his supporters.
 He was successful in this election.
 In the legislature, Mitchell opposed denominational schools and supported the creation of municipal government.
 He became a member of the Executive Council in 1859, and introduced the colony's first bankruptcy act in order to make things easier for debtors.

 Mitchell did not run for re-election in 1861, but was soon appointed to the Legislative Council of New Brunswick (the colony's upper house) and rejoined the Executive Council.

 While attending the Quebec Conference of 1864, Peter Mitchell was a strong supporter of Canadian Confederation.
 He resigned from the Executive Council in 1865 when the pro-Confederation government of Samuel Leonard Tilley was defeated, and helped lieutenant-governor Arthur Hamilton Gordon force the resignation of the anti-Confederation government of Albert James Smith in 1866.
 Gordon appointed Mitchell as the new premier.
 Mitchell asked Gordon to call an election, and he and his Confederation Party were returned with a majority that approved the participation of the colony in the Canadian Confederation in 1867.

 Mitchell attended the London Conference, which drafted the British North America Act.
 He was appointed to the new Senate of Canada for its inaugural session in July 1867.
 Mitchell became a member of Sir John A. Macdonald's first cabinet as minister of marine and fisheries.
 He was an aggressive defender of Canadian interests, and contested foreign fishing in Canadian waters to the extent of using gunboats to seize American vessels.